1837 Proof Capped Bust, Large 5C Half Dime

 Description

 The 1837 Proof Capped Bust, Large 5C Half Dime is a proof dime struck at the Philadelphia Mint, part of the Capped Bust Half Dimes 1829-1837 series.
-With a mintage of only 4, this is an extremely rare issue.
-The obverse features Liberty facing left wearing a mob cap or turban, while the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
-Designed by William Kneass.
+With a mintage of 4, this is an extremely rare issue — the lowest mintage among 3 mint variants, representing only less than 1% of total production.
+The obverse features Liberty facing left wearing a mob cap or turban and the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
+Final year of the Capped Bust Half Dime, overlapping with the first Seated Liberty issues.
+Both Large 5C and Small 5C reverse varieties exist.
+As a proof issue, this coin was struck multiple times on specially prepared polished planchets using polished dies, producing mirror-like fields and frosted design elements prized by collectors.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Auction record: $299 PR58 05-31-2012 Goldberg Auctioneers.
 Struck in 89.2% silver, 10.8% copper, weighing 1.35 grams, 15.9 mm in diameter, with a reeded edge.
 Cataloged as PCGS #4300.
-The Capped Bust Half Dime was produced in a single type from 1829 to 1837.
-Affordable for type collectors.
-The Valentine reference catalogs die varieties for specialists.

 External References